talwrii/pip-search-two/README.md

 # pip-search-two
-Search pip from the command-line by scrapin the web interface.
+Search pip from the command-line by scraping the web interface.

+Avoids pretty TUI-ism.
+This is a CLI tool that you can pipe into other tools.

 ## Motivation